 But first, I want to say that while dividend-paying investments can be a key part of a well-balanced investment portfolio, putting all of your money into dividend-paying investments is never a good strategy.

-Dividend-payers can be a low-riskfor the domestic and foreign equity portion of your investment portfolio.
-It's still a good idea to have some fixed -- for example, and near-cash investments, such as T-bills -- to round out a diversified investment strategy.
+Dividend-payers can be a low-risk option for the domestic and foreign equity portion of your investment portfolio.
+It's still a good idea to have some fixed income -- for example, bonds and near-cash investments, such as T-bills -- to round out a diversified investment strategy.

 Before purchasing a new type of investment, check if it is right for you.
 Investing is a very personal decision, and there is no one investment strategy that fits the masses.
-If you have a more conservative personality, you may want toyour money in low-risk investments.
-If you like to live on the edge a bit more, you may want to your money into higher risk investments.
+If you have a more conservative personality, you may want to put your money in low-risk investments.
+If you like to live on the edge a bit more, you may want to put your money into higher risk investments.

-That said, dividend-paying investments are a very real.
+That said, dividend-paying investments are a very real option.
 And there are three types you should consider:

-Dividend-paying profit.: prices fluctuate on a daily , and dividends are usually paid out on a quarterly or annual to shareholders by companies who have made a profit.
+Stock prices fluctuate on a daily basis, and dividends are usually paid out on a quarterly or annual basis to shareholders by companies who have made a profit.

-When you buy dividend payout over a capital gain.
-(This is exactly what my colleague Amy Calistri with readers of The Daily Paycheck each month.
-She has come up with a three-pronged formula that allows her and her readers to safely earn a second .)of a company, you may hope to buy them at a low price and sell them at a higher price for a .
-Many investors who purchase dividend-paying prefer the security of having a regular
+When you buy stocks of a company, you may hope to buy them at a low price and sell them at a higher price for a capital gain.
+Many investors who purchase dividend-paying stocks prefer the security of having a regular dividend payout over a capital gain.
+(This is exactly what my colleague Amy Calistri shares with readers of The Daily Paycheck each month.
+She has come up with a three-pronged formula that allows her and her readers to safely earn a second income.)

-preferred shares may be the way to go.
-Preferred are regular in a company with preferential dividend payouts and voting rights.: If you prefer to purchase individual , buying
+If you prefer to purchase individual stocks, buying preferred shares may be the way to go.
+Preferred shares are regular shares in a company with preferential dividend payouts and voting rights.

-We say that investing in preferredis low risk because you are purchasing of big companies that have a history of making a profit.
-Yes, of course, there is some risk involved when investing in , but investing in well-known companies definitely brings lower risk than investing in startups.
+We say that investing in preferred shares is low risk because you are purchasing shares of big companies that have a history of making a profit.
+Yes, of course, there is some risk involved when investing in stock, but investing in well-known companies definitely brings lower risk than investing in startups.

 A dividend is paid out as a dollar amount per share unit.
-For example, if a shareholder owns 100 mutual fund.and the company pays out $2 per share, then the shareholder receive a $200 dividend.
-If you don't want to use all of your money to buy one type of , you can purchase the of several different companies through a dividend mutual fund.
+For example, if a shareholder owns 100 shares and the company pays out $2 per share, then the shareholder will receive a $200 dividend.
+If you don't want to use all of your money to buy one type of stock, you can purchase the stock of several different companies through a dividend mutual fund.

 Mutual funds are pooled investments.
-This means investors fund manager buys of companies that are aligned with the mutual fund's goals.
-If you are new to the world of dividends, purchasing dividend mutual funds is a great way to learn about the risks associated with investing in .all of their money into one mutual fund and the
+This means investors put all of their money into one mutual fund and the fund manager buys stocks of companies that are aligned with the mutual fund's goals.
+If you are new to the world of dividends, purchasing dividend mutual funds is a great way to learn about the risks associated with investing in stocks.